gkurkjian/Poslty_Blog/README.md

 # 🧠 How This Blog App Works — Code Architecture Explained

-Welcome to the core of the Postly Blog app — where posts come alive, categories remember where you left off, and navigation actually respects your scroll.
-This isn't just "blog boilerplate" — it's thoughtfully built, modular, and dynamic using **Next.js 15 App Router** and **React 19**.
+Welcome to the core of the **Postly Blog App** — where posts come alive, categories remember where you left off, and navigation respects your scroll.
+This isn't just boilerplate — it's clean, modular, and dynamic using **Next.js 15 App Router** and **React 19**.

-Let’s take you on a tour from entry point to deep detail.
-Whether you’re onboarding a teammate or just want to remember how your own app works two months from now — this section is your friendly map.
+Let’s take you on a tour.
+Whether you’re onboarding a teammate or revisiting the project after months, this README is your technical map.

 ---